maynard242/Process_Financial_Statement/README.md

 # Process_Financial_Statement

-Programs to process bank statements from UOB, DBS, POSB
+Programs to process bank statements from UOB, DBS, POSB into simple CSV for processing by programs such as Quicken, Banktivity, etc.

 For DBS
 ```python process_dbsbank.py [inputfile] [outputfile]```